iotaledger/iota-wiki/shimmer/learn/governance/Shimmer Firefly Governance guide.md

 ![](https://i.imgur.com/oPuAHjF.png)

-The amount of SMR tokens you choose for governance are now transferred to a separate output and can only use for governance now.
-If you want to send them out of your Wallet, you will have to remove them from governance by reducing your voting power.
+The amount of SMR tokens you choose for governance are now transferred to a separate output and can only be used for governance now.
+If you want to send them out of your Wallet, or use them for anything else you will have to remove them from the governance output by reducing your voting power.

 ### **4. Vote on a proposal:**